Chart Color Schemes

 Hodgson Vale is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Hodgson Vale's dwellings were entirely houses at the latest Census, unlike Non-Metro Qld's mix of 81.4% houses and 18.6% other dwellings.
-Home ownership in Hodgson Vale was 40.1%, with mortgaged dwellings at 54.3% and rented ones at 5.6%.
-The median monthly mortgage repayment was $2,167, exceeding Non-Metro Qld's average of $1,863.
-Weekly rent in Hodgson Vale was $365, compared to Non-Metro Qld's $310 and the national average of $375.
+Hodgson Vale's dwelling structures, as per the latest Census, were entirely houses with no other dwellings such as semi-detached homes or apartments.
+This contrasts with Non-Metro Qld's mix of 81.4% houses and 18.6% other dwellings.
+Home ownership in Hodgson Vale stood at 40.1%, higher than Non-Metro Qld, with mortgaged properties at 54.3% and rented ones at 5.6%.
+The median monthly mortgage repayment was $2,167, exceeding the Non-Metro Qld average of $1,517.
+The median weekly rent in Hodgson Vale was $365, compared to Non-Metro Qld's $310.
+Nationally, Hodgson Vale's mortgage repayments were higher than the Australian average of $1,863, while rents were lower than the national figure of $375.

 Frequently Asked Questions - Housing